jundalisay/superb/content/en/maharlika/laws/epira-irr/part-4/rule-22.md

 for the payment of benefits to such officials and employees or their heirs under such terms and conditions as it may prescribe;
-(h) To create subsidiaries for purposes such as the disposition of Subtransmission Assets to Qualified Distribution Utilities and the operation thereof prior to disposal;
+(h) To create subsidiaries for purposes such as the disposition of Subtransmission Assets to Qualified DUs and the operation thereof prior to disposal;
 (i) To do any act necessary or proper to carry out the purpose for which it is created, or any act which, from time to time, may be declared by